bscotch/crashlands-public/campaigns/README.md

 When you install Crashlands you end up with a bunch of files in the installation folder (with a Steam install on Windows that'd be something like `C:\program files (x86)\Steam\steamapps\common\Crashlands`).
 Inside that folder you'll see a collection of files named exactly, or starting with, `campaign_hardfile`.
 You'll see one for each kind of campaign.
 The one without a prefix is the main one used for regular gameplay.

 If you open this file up in a plain text editor (like Notepad or VS Code) you'll see a lot of plaintext content, plus a lot of indecipherable stuff.
 You'll need a binary or hex editor to make sense of the rest, but it won't be easy!
 If you understand the encoding, you can also write a program to read the binary file and convert it into something that you _can_ read.

-## Campaign Game Content

-_See the [license](../LICENSE.md) for what you're allowed to do with the game content provided in this repo!_

-Campaign files describe how game content relates to other game content, and defines some kinds of assets completely (e.g. NPCs), but does not provide full definitions for all assets.
-For example, campaign files may refer to the unique IDs of various items that get dropped by a boss fight, or upon completion of a quest, but do not have information about what those items actually _are_.

-We've provided [an index](./content/index.json) describing most of that content, along with [thumbnail images of game assets](./content/), which can be used in combination with campaign file data to match unique identifiers to images, names, descriptions, and other details.

-The index file includes:

-- Numeric identifier (`idx`) values for creatures, items, etc.
-- Listing of which images are associated with any given asset.
-- Names and descriptions of each asset.

 ## Campaign File Encoding